cart-pucminas/teaching-parallelism-freshmen/README.md

-# teaching-parallelism-freshmen
-Teaching parallel programming to freshmen
+# Teaching parallel programming to freshmen